Breeding, Nutrition

 Teacup Puppy Care

 The less-than-two-pound puppy needs to get on food and stay on food.
 They wean later in life, often near eight weeks.
 Eating is not different from other puppies, but with tiny puppies, they have little body mass for backup.
 They need multiple meals a day, and missing a meal makes them prone to hypoglycemia.
-Hypoglycemia is best prevented with high calorie supplements, two or three times a day, with soft food and granular vitamins, such as Doc Roy’s Daily Care Granules several times a day.
+Hypoglycemia is best prevented with high calorie supplements, two or three times a day, with soft food and granular or crushed vitamins, such as Doc Roy’s Daily Care several times a day.
 They should also have small kibble dry food in front of them at all times.
 There are several supplements that are helpful with weaning, and I would not hesitate to put them into your regimen:

 - Doc Roy’s® Forti Cal nutritional supplement – Give it to them twice a day minimum, and be sure to feed them afterwards.
 The vitamins are what are important here; the calories are just a plus.
 It can also be used for fast energy and strength if you do see hypoglycemia.
 Forti-Cal is not just helpful at weaning; it should be used for several months after sale, as well.